AI lease analyzer

 How does the AI lease analyzer work?

 Upload a PDF, DOCX, or paste lease text.
-Dang reads the document, flags clauses by category, and returns a plain-English risk report.
-The free preview shows a few findings; the $6.99 full report shows every flag with state-specific context.
+Dang reviews the document and explains findings in plain English.
+The free preview shows a few findings; the full report shows findings with state-specific context.

 Is the lease analyzer accurate?

-Dang's residential lease engine runs 25 named clause checks.
+Dang's residential lease engine reviews the clauses in your document.
 Tier A checks (deposit caps, entry notice, deposit return, late-fee caps where statutory, lead paint disclosure) carry statute citations.
 Tier B checks flag patterns that may be restricted depending on state law.
 Dang reports findings; it does not pronounce legal conclusions.

 What does it cost?